Kerr County is named for James Kerr, who was a congressman of the Republic of Texas.

 Contractor: W C Thrailkill

 Description: The building faces south and is a two story buff colored brick and concrete structure.
-The building is located on landscaped grounds in the center of the city.
+The building is located on landscaped grounds in the center of Kerrville.
 The south front has an arched entrance in the center of the building with small balcony above.
 The cornice projects from the building and the east and west wings are recessed.
 The roof center rises above the roof line.
+In the interior there are two County District Court courtrooms located on the second story.
+The building houses the County District Court, Constitutional County Court, County Court at Law and County Justice Court of the 6th Administrative Judicial Region.
 In 1977, an annex was constructed on the north side.
-The architect was A B Swank and the contractor was WACO Construction Inc. The engineer was Lester Whitton.
+The architect was A B Swank and the contractor was AACO Construction Inc. The engineer was Lester Whitton.

 County Courthouse - Kerrville